Joseph Adams of Becker and Poliakoff in Florida posted this detailed article of the new condominium laws that recently took effect.

 Next week, we will continue our review of the July 1 changes applicable to HOAs, and space permitting, begin exploration of those changes to the law that will affect condominiums and cooperatives.

 The Condominium Project Approval Team at ReadySetLoan is dedicated to helping condominium projects across the nation to obtain their approvals with FHA and the VA or become recertified with FHA.
-We have assisted more than 100 condominiums and we can help your association.
+We have assisted nearly 200 condominiums and we can help your association.

-ReadySetLoan is an active member of the Connecticut chapter of the Community Associations Institute (CAI) and is a frequent contributor to Common Interest Magazine as an expert in FHA/VA condominium project approvals.
+ReadySetLoan is an active member of the Connecticut and New England chapters of the Community Associations Institute (CAI) and is a frequent contributor to Common Interest Magazine as an expert in FHA/VA condominium project approvals.

 Please contact us with any questions regarding FHA or VA condominium project approvals.
 You can email me at email@example.com or call me at 404-433-4565.
 I will be happy to answer any of your questions.